Galt Subdivision

-Canadian Pacific Kansas City's Galt Subdivision is CPKC's 114.6 mile long section of its Montréal-Detroit freight corridor.
+Canadian Pacific Kansas City's Galt Subdivision is CPKC's 114.6 mi section of its Montréal-Detroit freight corridor.
 It is located in Southern Ontario, Canada.
 Getting its name from the historic City of Galt (now the City of Cambridge) that it passes through, the track runs from the bustling hub of Toronto, Ontario, to London, Ontario.
 GO Transit's Milton GO train service operates on this line from Toronto Union Station to Milton GO station.
 The rest of the line plays host to mixed freight and intermodal traffic, from Toronto to termini like Detroit, and Chicago.
 This Central Ontario line also had CP passenger rail service until it was eliminated in 1971.
 Passenger rail service would be partly restored halfway through the line through the introduction of GO Transit operations in 1981 westward only as far as the Town of Milton.

 GO Transit Operations

 On October 27, 1981, GO Transit began running loaded passenger trains from Union Station to Milton GO station, then deadheading to Guelph Junction.
 This process was reversed in the mornings.
 These trains are powered by the MPI MP40PH-3C locomotives, and haul 12 Bombardier BiLevel passenger coaches.
-The stations along the line are (from Milton east to Union):
+The stations served along the line are (from Milton east to Union):